Cristian1234567890/JAVA/README.md

 # JAVA
-All JAVA programs insert in branches.
+All JAVA programs are inserted into branches.

 by Cristian Castillo.